Visualize a multispectral satellite image

 The original Sentinel-2 image is much larger, but it was clipped to a smaller extent for the needs of this tutorial.

-To understand what you are exactly seeing, it is useful to learn about surface reflectance.
+To better understand what you are seeing, it is useful to learn about reflectance.
 When the sunlight in a specific wavelength range reaches the surface of the earth, some of it is absorbed and some of it is reflected back into space.
-The satellite sensor captures the portion of the light that is reflected back, as illustrated in the following graphics.
+The imagery sensor captures the portion of the light that is reflected back, as illustrated in the following graphics.

-(1) Sunlight, (2) light absorbed, (3) light reflected and captured by a satellite sensor.
+Graphics showing (1) the sunlight, (2) the light absorbed, (3) the light reflected and captured by the sensor.

 The amount of reflected light in each spectral band varies based on the physical and chemical properties of the material on the ground (vegetation, soil, rock, water, and so on).
-This is referred to as surface reflectance.
+For example, the chlorophyll in vegetation, responsible for photosynthesis, strongly absorbs Blue and Red wavelengths, but reflects Green wavelengths and even more strongly Near infrared.
+The sensor captures the reflectance values for the light reflected in different bands throughout the entire area imaged.

-In the Red band displayed on the map, areas that strongly reflect light in the red wavelength range have the highest surface reflectance values and appear in white and light grays.
+In that band, areas that strongly reflect light in the red wavelength range have the highest reflectance values and appear in white and light grays.
 This is the case of built-up areas, such as the H-shaped airport in the upper center part of the image.
-Areas that absorb most of the light in the red wavelength range have the lowest surface reflectance values and appear in black and dark grays.
+Areas that absorb most of the light in the red wavelength range have the lowest reflectance values and appear in black and dark grays.
 This is the case of forests and water bodies.
+You will now add the Near infrared (B8) band to the map.

 The Near infrared band appears on the map, also displayed in gray tones.
 However, this time the image looks quite different.
 The features that have the highest reflectance values are the grass and agricultural fields (white tones).
 The features with the lowest reflectance values are the water bodies (black tones).